Illinois State hosts Jackson and Valparaiso

 Normal, Illinois; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Valparaiso visits Illinois State after Nevaeh Jackson scored 25 points in Valparaiso’s 66-64 victory against the Bradley Braves.
+BOTTOM LINE: Valparaiso takes on Illinois State after Nevaeh Jackson scored 25 points in Valparaiso’s 66-64 victory against the Bradley Braves.

-The Redbirds are 10-3 on their home court.
-Illinois State is 5-9 against opponents with a winning record.
+The Redbirds have gone 10-3 in home games.
+Illinois State scores 74.2 points while outscoring opponents by 6.9 points per game.

-The Beacons are 8-9 against MVC opponents.
-Valparaiso is 2-12 against opponents over .500.
+The Beacons are 8-9 in conference play.
+Valparaiso is sixth in the MVC allowing 67.5 points while holding opponents to 41.8% shooting.

-Illinois State makes 47.7% of its shots from the field this season, which is 5.9 percentage points higher than Valparaiso has allowed to its opponents (41.8%).
+Illinois State’s average of 6.2 made 3-pointers per game is 1.0 fewer made shot on average than the 7.2 per game Valparaiso gives up.
 Valparaiso averages 63.1 points per game, 4.2 fewer than the 67.3 Illinois State allows.

-The Redbirds and Beacons meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: Nevaeh Thomas is averaging 12.6 points and 7.4 rebounds for the Redbirds.
+TOP PERFORMERS: Shannon Dowell is scoring 15.6 points per game and averaging 5.6 rebounds for the Redbirds.
 Elyce Knudsen is averaging 2.2 made 3-pointers over the last 10 games.

 Jackson averages 2.2 made 3-pointers per game for the Beacons, scoring 13.6 points while shooting 34.7% from beyond the arc.
 Leah Earnest is averaging 17.7 points, 8.5 rebounds, 3.2 assists and 2.2 steals over the last 10 games.